mongodb/docs/source/includes/prereqs/custom-ca-prereqs-rs-tls-only.rst

   .. include:: /includes/prereqs/mdbagent-reqs.rst

-- You must possess the |certauth| certificate and the key that you used to sign your |tls| certificates.
+- You must have the |certauth| certificate file and name it ``ca-pem``.
+- You must have the key that you used to sign your |tls| certificates.

 .. include:: /includes/prereqs/pem-format.rst